API

 When the number of values in each column is very large, computing the entire dense matrix in a single evaluation of implicit_tendency!

 can be too expensive to compile and run.
-So, the dual number components are split into batches with a maximum size of max_simultaneous_derivatives
+So, the dual number components are split into partitions with a maximum size of max_simultaneous_derivatives

 , and we call implicit_tendency!

-once for each batch.
-That is, if the batch size is $s$, then the first batch evaluates the coefficients of $ε₁$ through $εₛ$, the second evaluates the coefficients of $εₛ₊₁$ through $ε₂ₛ$, and so on until $εₙ$.
-The default batch size is 32.
+once for each partition.
+That is, if the partition size is $s$, then the first partition evaluates the coefficients of $ε₁$ through $εₛ$, the second evaluates the coefficients of $εₛ₊₁$ through $ε₂ₛ$, and so on until $εₙ$.
+The default partition size is 32.

 Internals